Nearly 4,000 pieces of equipment clearing roads in Mass. during major snowstorm

 WORCESTER, MASS.
-(WHDH) - Crews are busy plowing the roads across New England as two-day storm dumps more than a dozen inches of snow in some towns.
+(WHDH) - Crews are busy plowing the roads across New England as a multi-day storm dumps more than a foot of snow in some towns.

 Gov. Charles Baker said nearly 4,000 pieces of equipment — 2,100 plows, 1,400 plower-spreader combinations, and 460 front end loaders — will be on the roads.